joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

     - Area chart on highest trending video categories in absolute terms across the past 1.5 years.
     - Area chart on highest trending video categories in relative terms across the past 1.5 years.
     - Pie chart regarding the relative proportion/distribution of trending videos across all major regions studied.
-    - Absolute count on highest trending video categories by each major regions studied.
+    - Sortable table on absolute count of highest trending video categories by each major regions studied.
 <br><br>

 12. **Machine Learning: Forecasts and Predictions**